Nutellove/Cynergiae/src/Nutellove/JavascriptClassBundle/README.markdown

 * `Nutellove/JavascriptClassBundle/Resources/js/BaseEntityAbstract.class.js` is a static (non-generated) Class that holds the XHR magic
 * `Entity/Mootools/Base/Base<Entity>.class.js` is a generated Mootools Entity Base Class that extends the above BaseEntityAbstract Class, you should *not* manually edit this file
-* `Entity/Mootools/<Entity>.class.js` extends the above Base class, is initially generated empty and not overwritten, so you might write your custom logic inside
+* `Entity/Mootools/<Entity>.class.js` extends the above Base class, is initially generated (almost) empty and not overwritten, so you might write your custom logic inside

 ### PHP AJAX Controllers